Skip to content

 sudo journalctl -u safecall -f

-sudo safecall selftest
+sudo safecall system selftest

 Port Conflicts